Freedom Homeschooling

 Unless you live in a state with specific requirements for homeschoolers, this is entirely up to you.
 However, if you are looking for a course of study to use as a guide, see What Should I Be Teaching? for more information.

-Yes, unless laws in your state say otherwise, homeschoolers are usually free to use any curriculum they choose, including options listed on our website.
-Yes, every state in the United States allows homeschooled students to graduate.
-Some states have laws about what can be counted as high school credit, as well as what courses and how many credits are required for graduation.
-Other states leave the graduation requirements entirely up to the parents.
-Contact your state homeschool organization for more information about your state’s graduation requirements.
+Yes, every state in the United States allows homeschooled students to graduate and earn a high school diploma.
+Some states have laws about what constitutes a high school credit, as well as what courses and how many credits are required for graduation.
+However, many states leave the graduation requirements entirely up to the parents.
+Please contact your state homeschool organization for more information about your state’s graduation requirements.

 The best way to make sure that you never miss a new free resource is to subscribe to our newsletter.

 We’d love to hear from you!
-If you have a question not answered above, please use the contact form below to send us a message.
+If you have a question not answered above or would like to give us feedback, please use the contact form below to send a message.
 I’m sorry, we don’t offer support via phone.

 Important: Please read FAQs.